Slow Burn PODCAST

 - Motivating pedestrians to obey pedestrian traffic laws.

-- Pedestrian traffic control devices (signs, signals, etc.)
+- Pedestrian traffic control device technology innovation (signs, signals, etc.)

 - Encouraging drivers to pay attention and stop for pedestrians

-If you or someone you know would like to know more about PACE TULSA FOUND or Public Awareness Crosswalk Education please feel free to browse or website and interact by email or comments at any time.
+If you or someone you know would like to know more about PACE TULSA FOUNDATION or Public Awareness Crosswalk Education (PACETULSA) please feel free to browse our website: PACETULSA.COM and interact by email: INFORMATION@PACE TULSA.COM or comments by mail: 3701-A SOUTH HARVARD AVE STE.145 TULSA, OK 74135-2280.